JeremySorensen/spinner/README.md

 ```

 And change the items in Quotes.
 If you use the folder locally (see part above) that will just work.
 To make it available online, you will have to fork the project on Github.
 (Look up tutorials.)
 If you have a set of items you desparately want me to put online email me and I can put up a new version.

+The code is just a combination of several stack overflow posts, which are in the comments.

+The code is Licensed under Apache 2 or MIT at your option.